spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **SSL certificates**

 Put in a support ticket requesting SSL certificates for the desired DNS name.
-They will place the private key and a public certificate in AWS Certificate Manager (ACM).
+A private key and a public certificate will be provided.

 **Gather platform requirements**